-Come August, many gardens and gardeners are just bone weary.
+Come August, many gardens and gardeners are just bone-weary.
 The summer heat has taken its toll, and in some of the warmer climates, August is the hottest month of the year.
-To combat the late summer blues, stay strong and start planning for your fall garden — just the thought of cooler weather is often enough to help me hang in there.
+To combat the late summer blues, stay strong and start fall garden planning — just the thought of cooler weather is often enough to help me hang in there.

 Continue updating your garden journal, making notes about heat, temperatures, humidity, and rainfall.
 Have shadecloth on hand to give your summer veggies a bit of a break from the strong sun — my peppers, in particular, appreciate this gesture.
 Begin planning for your fall garden — what to plant, and where and when to plant it.
 Order your garlic for fall planting.